tipandanielpaulo/nayon_impact/README.md

-# nayon_impact
-Nayon Web App for Impact Hackathon by Team Kalinaw
+# Nayon Web App for Impact Hackathon 2020 by Team Kalinaw
+(Packages Used is in requirements.txt)

+## Main Application
+python main.py